The East Africa Leadership Journey

 — NORAH OBUDHO, East Africa Program Director at WomenLift Health

-Phases of the East Africa Leadership Journey
+The East Africa Leadership Journey

 In this fully-funded 12-month Leadership Journey for mid-career women, participants engage in intensive virtual learning residencies, virtual monthly learning touchpoints, virtual mentoring and coaching sessions, and importantly, a self-directed leadership project – all the while being supported by their coaches, mentors, facilitators, peers, and eminent national, regional, and global leaders in Health.